eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Define startup/university engagement framework for successful collaboration with these bodies, in line with HERE’s business strategy.
 	- Identify the domains in technology where TIL and HERE should engage and defining a strategy for realization of same through development of disruptive prototypes in line with HERE business strategy
 	- Enabling invention of new frameworks /solutions in the domain of AIML, Blockchain, Location intelligence, distributed computing,quantum computing, tinyML, etc
-	- Improving the innovation index of HERE, by getting research papers published in NeurIPS, IEEE, and awarded recognition in international forums like CES, Stevie ,etc
+	- Improving the innovation index of HERE, by getting research papers published in ***NeurIPS, IEEE***, and awarded recognition in international forums like CES, Stevie ,etc
 	- Enabling y-O-y increase in number of patents being filed by the team
 	- Work with the Manager to Identify and Define lead KPIs related to effective assessment of performance at individual level and impact assessment of innovation implementation at business unit level
 	- Support team to design experiments and stay up to date with industry inventions in AIML(esp Computer Vision), blockchain, quantum computing, Location Intelligence , distributed computing LiDAR and Drone processing, 3D modelling , AR/VR